psalimat/ProtractorProject/README.md

 2.SearchPropertyResults.js
 3.PropertyDetails.js

-In order to run Tests using the following command: protractor ConfigFile
+In order to run Tests, use the following command: protractor ConfigFile